OffensiveTitle/Tradebot/README.md

 # Tradebot
-A simple tradebot using a mean reversion strategy.
+A simple IB algotrader using a mean reversion strategy.

 **PLEASE DO NOT USE THIS**
 **THIS IS FOR MY OWN EDUCATION AND SHOULD NOT BE USED IN A LIVE ENVIRONMENT, YOU WILL LOSE MONEY**